 In their daily work, task forces face a variety of challenges.
 Despite training, tactical concepts and protective equipment, thousands of emergency personnel are injured or killed worldwide every year.
 With the advancing technical development, it is foreseeable that mobile robot systems will take over tasks in order to make the operation more efficient and above all safer.
 The requirements on the supporting rescue robot systems are complex and varied.

-The project is funded by the German Federal Ministry of Education and Research under the number 13N14857.
+The project is funded by the German Federal Ministry of Education and Research under the grant agreement number 13N16476.

 6GEM@INTERSCHUTZ 2022: Demonstrating the potential of the future Rescue Robotics Metaverse